miklosme/gl-react-color-blending/README.md

 ## Other API

-`import ColorBlending, {getAllBlendNames, blendModeCodes} from 'gl-react-color-blending';`
+`import ColorBlending, { getAllBlendNames, blendModeCodes } from 'gl-react-color-blending';`

 `getAllBlendNames`: Every supported blend mode name in an array.